ortografia-ai/telegram-bot-starter-python/README.md

 - Alembic migrations
 - Pydantic models
 - Docker support with a lean multi-stage image build process
+- It comes with a `User` database model and authorization to restrict the use of certain commands to some users.

-The bot comes with three commands:
+The bot comes with four commands:

 1. `/start`: This simply prints a message.
 2. `/commands`: This prints the list of commands available.
 3. `/helloworld`: This command registers the user sending the message in database and responds with a simple message.
+4. `/restrictedhelloworld`: This command sends a simple message if the user is registered and is above ADMIN.

 ## Installation